Ecgbert of York: Educational activities

 The school Ecgbert founded at York is held by the modern historian Peter Hunter Blair to have equalled or surpassed the famous monasteries at Wearmouth and Jarrow.
 The school educated not just the cathedral clergy but also the offspring of nobles.
 Blair also calls the library that was established at York "a library whose contents were unequalled in the western Europe of its day".
 Among the students at the school was Alcuin, who was placed by his family with Ecgbert.
-Both Liudger, later the first Bishop of Munster, and Aluberht, another bishop in Germany, also studied at the school in York.
+Both Liudger, later the first Bishop of Münster, and Aluberht, another bishop in Germany, also studied at the school in York.

 Correspondents

 Bede wrote Ecgbert a letter dealing with monastic issues as well as the problems of large dioceses.
 The letter, written in 734, became known as the Epistola ad Ecgberhtum episcopum.
 Bede urged Ecgbert to study Gregory the Great's Pastoral Care, and held up Aidan and Cuthbert as examples of model bishops.
 The main thrust of Bede's letter was to urge Ecgbert to reform his church to more closely resemble Gregory the Great's original plan for it.
 Bede's admonition to divide up dioceses fell on deaf ears, as Egbert did not break up his large diocese.
 The suffragans continued to be limited to the bishops of Hexham, Lindisfarne, and Whithorn.

 Boniface wrote to Ecgbert, asking for support against Æthelbald of Mercia.
-Boniface also asked the archbishop for some of Bede's books, and in return sent wine to be drunk "in a merry day with the brethern."
+Boniface also asked the archbishop for some of Bede's books, and in return sent wine to be drunk "in a merry day with the brethren."
 On another occasion, Boniface sent the archbishop a cloak and towel.